mena-tadesse/ITSC-3050-FinalProject/README.md

     - User can write a review
     - User can favorite the book
     - User can add the book to their reading list
-- Reading List
-    - User can view their reading list
-    - User can check off the book as completed
-    - User can delete book from list
 - Favorites Page
     - User can view favorited books
     - User can remove book from favorites
-- Create Review
-   - User can create a review for a book

 ### 3. Navigation